doantai95/hapyak-embed-api/README.md

 **trackId**

 The ID of the HapYak commentary track to edit.
 A HapYak "track" is the container for popup, drawing, audio, etc, commentary.
+If you do not pass in a track id, a new track will be created, and the onNewTrack callback is fired.
+Developers can then save that track id to be passed in in the future.

 **onSave (optional)**